YunoHost-Apps/framaforms_ynh/README.md

 ## Configuration

-You can change some configuration by using the administration panel of drupal.
-You can connect with admin user and the password you give at installation.
+You can change some configuration by using the Framaforms administration panel.
+You can log in with the administrator user and the password you gave during the installation.

 ## Documentation